 MBARI does have an educator professional development workshop that generally runs in the summer for a week.
 This program is called Education And Research: Testing Hypotheses (EARTH) and the objective is to get more real data into the classrooms.
 The workshop is open to all educators in the United States and the application process includes a cover letter (stating why you would like to participate and why you should be selected) as well as an evaluation rubric showing how you used and evaluated one of the currently available EARTH activities.
 You can find these activities and more about the EARTH program.

 MBARI has a formal seminar program that is open to the public, our seminars are generally on Wednesday mornings from 11 am to noon.
 You can find more information on the program and upcoming speakers on the seminar blog below.

 MBARI collaborates with a National Science Foundation-funded Center for Microbial Oceanography: Research and Education (C-MORE) and has some science kits available for loan.
 You do have to arrange pickup and drop-off of these kits, you can find more information (all the lesson plans are posted online) and signup instructions below.

 MBARI’s summer internship program started in 1997 and currently runs for ten weeks (June-August) every year.
-The application process starts in November with an early February deadline.
+The application process for 2017 (June 5 – August 11) is now open and the deadline is February 13, 2017.
 We accept up to 12 interns each year although some years we do have additional interns with external funding.
 Visit the link below for more information about the program and the application process.